birdonwheels5/myr-bountyboard/README.md

 ----------------------------------------------------------------------------------------------------

 PS.
 After looking at the Monero address length, it will not work with the bounty board.
-You would need to change the address length requirement in the update and submit forms.
+You would need to change the address length requirement in the update and submit forms to make a working bountyboard for cryptonote coins.